State Healthcare Transaction Notification Laws

 Key Takeaways

-• Requires parties to obtain approval from New Mexico’s Office of Superintendent of Insurance (“NM Office”) for transactions involving New Mexico hospitals.
+• Requires parties to obtain approval from the New Mexico Health Care Authority (“HCA”) for transactions involving New Mexico hospitals and certain health care providers acquired by insurers.

-• The parties must provide 120 days notice before closing, after which the NM Office may approve, approve with conditions, or disapprove a transaction.
+• The parties must provide 120 days notice before closing, after which the HCA may approve, approve with conditions, or disapprove a transaction.

 Parties must provide notice for a variety of transaction types involving covered entities, including:

-• Merger of a hospital in New Mexico with another hospital;
+• Merger of a hospital in New Mexico with another hospital or with a person controlling a hospital;

-• Acquisition of one or more hospitals in New Mexico;
+• Acquisition of one or more hospitals or a person controlling a hospital in New Mexico;

 • Affiliation or contract or other agreement that results in a change of control of a hospital in New Mexico, including with a management services organization or health insurer;

 • Sale, purchase, lease, new affiliation or any agreement that results in control of a hospital in New Mexico.
-By statute, control can be presumed with as little as 15% share of voting securities.
+By statute, control can be presumed with as little as 15% share of voting securities; and

 The statute includes no size related thresholds.

-The NM Office must complete its review of a proposed transaction within 120 days of receiving a completed notice, which time period can be tolled if the NM Office makes additional information requests of the parties.
-The NM Office can waive this time period for transactions that are “urgently necessary to maintain the solvency of the hospital” or for other emergencies.
+The HCA has 30 days to determine whether a notice is complete and must complete its review of a proposed transaction within 120 days of receiving a completed notice, which time period can be tolled if the HCA makes additional information requests of the parties.
+The HCA can waive this time period for transactions that are “urgently necessary to maintain the solvency of a hospital” or for other emergencies.

-Parties must submit a notification to the NM Office, and will pay the costs and expenses incurred by the NM Office during the course of its review.
+Parties must submit a notification to the HCA, and will pay the costs and expenses incurred by the HCA during the course of its review.
+The HCA will provide the filing and all associated documents with the New Mexico Attorney General.
 Information required to be included in the notification includes:

 • List of the parties, the terms of the proposed transaction, and copies of all transaction agreements;